What is Christianity?

 The Vatican Council II , considers dance incompatible with Christian cult except for some non western cultures

-An important dimension of CID’s “Dance And Spirituality “ program is to encourage dancers to create in that direction ….
+An important dimension of CID’s “Dance And Spirituality “ is to encourage dancers to do so ….